Irreducible Holomorphic Symplectic manifolds with an action of $\mathbb Z^4_3 : \mathcal A_6$: Preliminaries and notation

+\begin{thm}[Global Torelli Theorem] The map $P_0$ is surjective.
+Moreover, for every $x \in \Omega_\Lambda$, the fibre $P_0^{-1}(x)$ consists of pairwise birational manifolds. \end{thm}

-An important example for the rest of the paper will be the Fano variety of lines of a cubic fourfold, whose definition is the following: let $Y \subset \PP^5$ be a smooth cubic fourfold.
+An important example for the rest of the paper is the Fano variety of lines of a cubic fourfold, whose definition is the following: let $Y \subset \PP^5$ be a smooth cubic fourfold.
 The \emph{Fano variety of lines} on $Y$ is defined as

 Fano varieties of lines on cubic fourfolds were first studied by Beauville and Donagi in \cite{FanoVariety}, where the authors proved that they are IHS manifolds of K3$^{[2]}$-type.
 Moreover, $F(Y)$ comes equipped with a polarization $h$ which is the restriction of the Plücker polarization of $\Gr(1,5)$ to $F(Y)$.
-Furthermore we have that $h^2 = 6$ and $div(h) = 2$.
+Furthermore we have that $h^2 = 6$ and ${\rm div(h)} = 2$.